BMW 530e hybrid running costs, insurance, warranty & tax

 There are no set servicing intervals on the BMW 530e – instead, it’ll ping up an alert on the dashboard when a service is due, the frequency of which will depend on your usage of the car.
 BMW offers a comprehensive fixed-price servicing package, which isn’t cheap, but can be spread out into monthly payments.
 All new BMWs also come with MoT Protect, which means BMW will repair any faults that cause the car to fail its first MoT inspection free of charge.

-The BMW 530e is subject to baseline VED (road tax) of £145 a year.
-On top of that, because it costs more than £40,000 to buy new, it’s subject to an additional 'premium-rate' tax of £335 the first five times you tax it.
-That means, all-in, the 530e will cost £480 to tax annually from years two to six, and £145 a year thereafter.
+The BMW 530e is subject to baseline VED (road tax) of £170 a year at the time of writing – including the £10 ‘Alternative fuel’ discount.
+On top of that, however, because all versions cost more than £40,000 to buy new, the 5 Series hybrid is subject to an additional 'premium-rate' tax of £390 (again, as of May 2023) the first five times you tax it.
+That means, all-in, the 530e will cost £560 to tax annually from years two to six, and £170 a year thereafter.

 In This Review